AdrianaStoi/carefree-holidays/README.md

 ## Technology

 <ul>
-    <li>The wireframe of the project was created with Balsamiq for a better planning of the site layout. </li>
+    <li>The wireframe of the project was created with Balsamiq Wireframes for a better planning of the site layout. </li>
         <ul><li>To preserve the page’s loading speed and prevent distractions from the information, the image located at the bottom of the "Contact" page that appears in the wireframe has been omitted from the site. </li>
         <li>The wireframe can be found here: Balsamiq Wareframes-Carefree Holidays:https://github.com/AdrianaStoi/carefree-holidays/blob/main/documentation/balsamiq_wireframes_carefree_holidays.pdf
         </ul>